mysql/mysql-utilities/doc/man/mysqldbexport.rst

 NOTES
 -----

-The login user must have the appropriate permissions to read the old database and access (read) the mysql database.
+You must provide connection parameters (user, host, password, and so forth) for an account that has the appropriate privileges to access all objects in the operation.

-To export all objects from a source database, the user must have **SELECT** and **SHOW VIEW** privileges on the database as well as **SELECT** on the mysql database.
+To export all objects from a source database, the user must have these
+privileges: **SELECT** and **SHOW VIEW** on the database as well as **SELECT** on the ``mysql`` database.

-Actual privileges needed may differ from installation to installation depending on the security privileges present and whether the database contains certain objects such as views or events and whether binary logging is turned on (hence the need for **SUPER**).
+Actual privileges needed may differ from installation to installation depending on the security privileges present and whether the database contains certain objects such as views or events.

-Some combinations of the options may result in errors during the operation.
-For example, eliminating tables but not views may result in an error when the view is imported on another server.
+Some combinations of the options may result in errors when the export is imported later.
+For example, eliminating tables but not views may result in an error when a view is imported on another server.

-The :option:`--exclude` option does not apply to grants.

 For the :option:`--format`, :option:`--export`, and :option:`--display`
 options, the permitted values are not case sensitive.
 In addition, values